 Reporter Gene Cell Lines

-Imanis offers a wide-range of ready-to-use reporter gene cell lines for noninvasive in vivo imaging.
+Imanis offers a wide-range of ready-to-use reporter gene cell lines that can be used to monitor tumors in living animals through noninvasive imaging.
 Our expanding catalog includes multiple human and mouse cancer cell line models stably expressing a variety of reporter genes (luciferase, GFP, iRFP, or NIS sodium iodide symporter) giving you more options to best meet your research needs!
 Read about selecting the optimal reporter gene for your research here.

 - A375 (melanoma)